We would like to build a flavored, non-qualified product in MRB.

 On SLF7, when it becomes available (very soon?), everything can use the native compiler.

-#2 Updated by Lynn Garren almost 4 years ago
+#2 Updated by Lynn Garren about 4 years ago

 It should be noted that the setup_for_devolopment.noarch template is specifically designed for NULL flavored products and the rest of the infrastructure in mrb and cetbuildtools associated with "simple" is designed to support a NULL flavored product.There would appear to be several different concepts here.